kyager/cs50/search.md

 ## Agent
 Entity that perceives its environment and acts upon that environment.
 ## State
-A confirguration of the agent and its environment.
+A configuration of the agent and its environment.
 ## Initial State
 The state in which the agent begins.
 ## Actions